controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-helix-itsm/README.md

 * Make your Helix Control-M necessary configurations using the CTM CLI or the scripts in the resources directory

 * Test and modify the script as you see necessary.
 Please remember that this is __*NOT*__ a BMC supported product.

+### Resources

+The resources files contain SAMPLE scripts that can be used for initialization and management of the alerts.
+The names and content should be self-explanatory, so please open an issue if you have questions.

+While they are samples, they work on my test systems.

+#### Linux

+The files scripts allow to not having to memorize the commands.

+* NOTE: The ctmalerts.service file can be used to set the listener as a Linux service.
+Ensure you work with your Linux Administrator to set the file properly
+* For additional resiliency, I am running the listener_monitor.sh on a cron job.
+See the script for instructions on setting up the crontab

+#### Windows

+The files scripts allow to not having to memorize the commands.

+Some comments:

+* At this point, I was not able to make work the service method (using the WinSW tool and the alerts_listener.xml).
+If the process is set to Automatic, multiple instances will respawn at the same time.
+* It may be possible to create a Windows Task Scheduler similar to the cron job, but I also run into multiple instances of the listener_monitor.bat program.
+* If you want to run the listener monitoring as a job, the listener_monitor_job.json is a workspace export of a couple of jobs that can be used to set the environment and run the listener_monitor.bat script.
+  * It should take only one execution a day (unless it fails and needs to be restarted)